 Rehearse your plan with everyone together (or who needs to be together) beforehand.
 It is a good idea for people to know what to expect of others and helps build up the strength of the affinity group.
-If part of your action is going to require people to leap or cut fences, make sure they are going to be able to do that-little things like this are often assumed as thus unlikely to be watched as closely, sneak out and around to get close to the observation vehicle.
+If part of your action is going to require people to leap or cut fences, make sure they are going to be able to do that-little as other bikes tailing you and especially cars stand out a lot more.
+Planning is still needed as other members of the surveillance team may be waiting at the end of the cycle path for you to reappear.

+- How to deal with static observation vehicles, or even individuals? - There are several options: - Call the police on them with a story of why you suspect the vehicle and observe the reactions of the suspected surveillance.
+Often the police will not turn up, but the surveillance vehicle, knowing they are now being watched themselves, will move shortly afterwards. - If you have a back way out of where you are that is not regularly used and thus unlikely to be watched as closely, sneak out and around to get close to the observation vehicle.
 At night this can be used for covert surveillance of the vehicle to see if there is anything further to add to your suspicions.
-The chances are that you will be detected doing this, but it will be enough for the team to assume their cover has been blown.

-- Monitor the driver of the vehicle to see if they are being picked up nearby after leaving it, or have a secondary vehicle stationed nearby. - Openly take photographs of the vehicle to scare it off. - These options are also useful for vehicles that are stationed further along your usual route and may be part of a stakeout box that is waiting to pick you up once you pass.
+The chances are that you will be detected doing this, but it will be enough for the team to assume their cover has been blown. - Monitor the driver of the vehicle to see if they are being picked up nearby after leaving it, or have a secondary vehicle stationed nearby. - Openly take photographs of the vehicle to scare it off. - ► These options are also useful for vehicles that are stationed further along your usual route and may be part of a stakeout box that is waiting to pick you up once you pass.
 It allows you to confirm suspicions and possibly burn them depending on how close you get to them.